Last updated: March 2026

 4. Affordable Without Sacrificing Quality

 Choosing a San Diego courthouse wedding is budget-friendly, but that doesn’t mean you give up what matters most.
-With fewer costs for venues, catering, and décor, you can prioritize investing in beautiful photos—the one lasting keepsake from your day.
+With fewer costs for venues, catering, and décor, you can prioritize investing in meaningful, professional photography — the one lasting keepsake from your day.

 5. Nearby Dining Options to Continue the Celebration